cubiic/mystrcmp/README.md

     cd mystrcmp/perl/MyStrCmp
     prove -v -Ilib 10-MyStrCmp.t

+You can generate docs with:

+    cd mystrcmp/perl/MyStrCmp
+    perldoc lib/MyStrCmp.pm

 ### My notes on the problem ###
 - The input strings 'a' and 'b', when they exist, are both assumed to be equal length